Lagrangian derivations

 - The term involving $\delta_{x2}$ which we get in the free theory

-- The interaction term from $\mathcal{L}\text{int}^\prime$ $$\braket{\phi_1\phi_2} = i\int d^4x D{1x}(\frac{g}{2}\braket{\phi^2_x\phi_2}-i\delta_{x2})$$ To treat the interaction term we again go through the steps 1.
-2. and 3. $$\braket{\phi_1\phi_2} = D_{12} - \frac{g}{2}\int d^4x d^4y D_{x1}D_{y2} \Box_y \braket{\phi^2_x\phi_y},$$ where we can again use Schwinger-Dyson equations to get a $\delta$-term $\propto g\braket{\phi_x}$ and an interaction term $\propto g^2 \braket{\phi^2_x\phi^2_y}$, which can be treated with Schwinger-Dyson equations again.
-To get a perturbative result one can terminate at some order of $g$, e.g. $$\braket{\phi_1\phi_2} = D_{12} - g^2 \int d^4xd^4y \left(\frac{1}{2}D_{1x}D^2_{xy}D_{y2} + \frac{1}{4}D_{1x}D_{xx}D_{yy}D_{y2} + \frac{1}{2}D_{1x}D_{2x}D_{xy}D_{yy}\right)$$
+- The interaction term from $\mathcal{L}_\text{int}^\prime$ $$\braket{\phi_1\phi_2} = i\int d^4x D_{1x}(\frac{g}{2}\braket{\phi^2_x\phi_2}-i\delta_{x2})$$ To treat the interaction term we again go through the steps 1.
+2. and 3. this time for the second corrdinate $2$, intoducing a second integral $dy$: $$\braket{\phi_1\phi_2} = D_{12} - \frac{g}{2}\int d^4x d^4y D_{x1}D_{y2} \Box_y \braket{\phi^2_x\phi_y},$$ where we can again use Schwinger-Dyson equations to get a $\delta$-term $\propto g\braket{\phi_x}$ and an interaction term $\propto g^2 \braket{\phi^2_x\phi^2_y}$, which can be treated with Schwinger-Dyson equations again: $$\braket{\phi_1\phi_2}=D_{12} + ig\int d^4x D_{1x}D_{2x}\braket{\phi_x}-\frac{g^2}{4}\int d^4x d^4y D_{x1}D_{2y}\braket{\phi^2_x\phi^2_y}$$ The $\braket{\phi_x}$ and $\braket{\phi_x^2\phi_y^2}$ can both be expanded using Schwinger-Dyson again.
+At some point one can stop at a desired order in $g$.
+E.g. terminating at $g^2$ we get $$\braket{\phi_1\phi_2} = D_{12} - g^2 \int d^4xd^4y \left(\frac{1}{2}D_{1x}D^2_{xy}D_{y2} + \frac{1}{4}D_{1x}D_{xx}D_{yy}D_{y2} + \frac{1}{2}D_{1x}D_{2x}D_{xy}D_{yy}\right)$$

 Note: